bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 is stored in your web browser history and possibly in the request logs on the web server.

-If you\'re transmitting personal information such as addresses or credit card numbers, this is a major privacy and security risk.
+If you&apos;re transmitting personal information such as addresses or credit card numbers, this is a major privacy and security risk.

-Now, let\'s focus on how the form would work if we set the method attribute to post.
+Now, let&apos;s focus on how the form would work if we set the method attribute to post.

 ![](images2/media/image74.png){width="5.0in"